AndyObtiva/glimmer/README.markdown

 The second example binds the text property of a widget like `label` to the nested street of the address of a contact.
 This is called nested property data binding.

+The third example binds the text property of a widget like `label` to the nested indexed address street of a contact.
+This is called nested indexed property data binding.

-The third example demonstrates computed value data binding whereby the value of `name` depends on changes to both `first_name` and `last_name`
+The fourth example demonstrates computed value data binding whereby the value of `name` depends on changes to both `first_name` and `last_name`

 You may learn more about Glimmer's syntax by reading the Eclipse Zone Tutorial mentioned in resources and opening up the samples under the `samples` folder.